-Being in the wedding industry, I have an in-depth view of what it takes to pull off a seemless, joyful, fun wedding day.
-From the benefits of doing a First Look, to flower delivery and assembly, to restrictions at ceremony locations, there’s not much I haven’t read or seen about the craziness that is wedding planning.
+Being in the wedding industry, I have an in-depth view of what it takes to pull off a seamless, joyful, fun wedding day.
+From the benefits of doing a First Look to flower delivery and assembly, to restrictions at ceremony locations, there’s not much I haven’t read or seen about the craziness that is wedding planning.

 Being a part of helping my couples plan their perfect day often gets me thinking…what would I do differently about planning our wedding day??
 Here’s a look at the top three things I would want to do differently!!

 But imagine if Jon and I had taken time to spend a moment alone before the ceremony.
-I could have surprised him in my dress.
+I could have surprised him with my dress.
 I know full well he would have cried.
-We could have shared in that intimate moment together, laughing, hugging, kissing.
+We could have shared an intimate moment together, laughing, hugging, and kissing.
 And best of all, we would have approached the ceremony brimming with excitement instead of a ball of nerves.
 First Looks are simply the BEST!!